Entering and editing load panels

 Load distribution is applied to structural elements whose geometry overlaps with that of the panel:

-• To bars that lie within the area of the panel and whose direction has a component perpendicular to the distribution direction defined in the panel.
+- On the bars located within the panel area and whose direction has a component perpendicular to the distribution direction defined in the panel.

-• To shells whose geometry coincides with or overlaps the panel.
+- On the shells whose geometry coincides with or overlaps that of the panel.

 The effect is equivalent to entering loads on bars or shells, with the added advantage that the program automatically calculates the value of the load to be applied to each element.